analogsenses/source/source/_posts/2016-12-21-the-best-mirrorless-cameras.markdown

 ##Honorable mention: the Fuji X-T2

-The [Fuji X-T2](http://amznlinks.com/global?user=analogsenses&us=B01I3LNMAM&uk=B01I5LE51A&es=B01I5LE51A) does almost everything the E-M1 II does, only slightly worse.
+The [Fuji X-T2](http://amznlinks.com/global?user=analogsenses&us=B01I3LNMAM&uk=B01I5LE51A&es=B01I5LE51A) is almost as good as the E-M1 II in most situations, and even slightly better in some cases.

 It’s weather-sealed, but not to the same extent.
 It has excellent long lenses, like the [100-400mm F/4.5-5-6](http://amznlinks.com/global?user=analogsenses&us=B019Y5UBT6&uk=B01ABQKAXY&es=B01ABQKAXY), but they’re slower.
-It has very good burst rate — 11 fps mechanical, 14 fps electronic — and a reasonably deep buffer, but both of those are slightly worse than the E-M1 II’s.
-Finally, it is a significantly bigger and heavier system once you start adding multiple lenses.
+It has a very good burst rate — 11 fps mechanical, 14 fps electronic — and a reasonably deep buffer, but both of those are slightly worse than the E-M1 II’s.
+It’s also a significantly bigger and heavier system once you start adding multiple lenses.

+However, thanks to its bigger APS-C sensor, it’s also better than the E-M1 II in low light, which could make a big difference for night-time photographers.
+Whether that’s enough to tip the scales in its favor is entirely up to you.
+Of course, other cameras are even better than the X-T2 for low light photography, but if you go with one of those you’ll be stuck carrying even bigger and heavier lenses, and by then you start getting diminishing results.
+Wildlife photography is all about striking the right balance, and there’s a very good case to be made for the X-T2 here.

-Now, in a world where the E-M1 II didn’t exist, the Fuji X-T2 would have easily taken this category, and I would still recommend it over the Olympus for people whose needs are not limited to wildlife photography.
+In fact, in a world where the E-M1 II didn’t exist, the Fuji X-T2 would have easily taken this category, and I would still recommend it over the Olympus for people who shoot primarily in poor lighting conditions, and those whose needs are not limited to wildlife photography.
 Basically, the more stuff you do with your camera, the more I would encourage you to pick up the X-T2 instead.
-The E-M1 II _is_ better at wildlife photography, but the X-T2 is better at nearly everything else.
+The E-M1 II may be better at wildlife photography, but the X-T2 is better at nearly everything else.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>